The Book of James Message Four

 2).
 Conniving –

-Proverbs 17:9 He that covereth a transgression seeketh love; (Forgiven and buried)
+Proverbs 17:9 He that covereth a transgression seeketh love; (Forgiven and buried) but he that repeateth a matter separateth very friends. (repeated often)

 “Spiritual Gossip” such as “Did you hear what she did”?
 The proper answer is “No, let’s call her and ask her what she did”.
 That will end a lot of this loose talk.
 They will wish that they had bridled their tongue!